aybdee/HandGestures/README.md

 control power point sildes with gestures

+to run
-to run requirements with poetry
+install requirements with poetry
 ```bash
 poetry install
 ```